Sport in Belgium: Rugby union

 Rugby union is a growing sport in Belgium which, due to the growing mediatisation around the sport, especially during the 2003 and 2007 World Cup, is enjoying a rise in popularity.
 The game is formally organised by the Belgium Rugby Federation and has a surprisingly long history.
 Belgium has 57 clubs and 10,071 players according to the International Rugby Board who currently rank Belgium as tier two nation ranked at twenty-sixth in the world.

 Rally

 Rally is popular sport in Belgium and although no money prizes can be won, many talented drivers participate in the Belgian Championships.
 The rally sport is overseen by the RACB organization.
 Belgium is known for its technical special stages on narrow tarmac roads and steep ditches.

+Belgium was part of the FIA World Rally Championship in both 2021 and 2022.

+Known drivers include Bruno Thirry, Freddy Loix, Thierry Neuville and Lyssia Baudet - the latter who made it to the final of the FIA's Beyond Rally Women's Driver Development Programme.
+Known co-drivers include Sven Smeets, Stephen Prevot and Martijn Wydaeghe.